brisbanemakerspace/bms-wiki/bylaws/safespace.md

 We acknowledge that no space is 100% safe.
 Sometimes oppressive and discriminatory behaviour is hard to recognise, but we do our best to recognise and reduce the impact.

+## Mandatory Reporting
+We have a mandatory reporting policy for all breaches of our Safe Space Policy and Code of Conduct.
+If you witness someone breaching either of these policies, you are obligated to report the incident to the committee.

+*"The standard you walk past is the standard you accept."* - If you don't take steps to stop discriminatory, oppressive or otherwise unacceptable behaviour, you are helping to perpetuate it.

 ## Expect to be challenged
 If you breach any of our policies and procedures, in particular our [code of conduct](/bylaws/coc) or this safe space policy, expect to be challeneged.
 If you see someone else breaching our policies and procedures, (respectfully) challenge them.
-Serious or repeated breaches will result in you being asked to leave (maybe permanently).
+Serious or repeated breaches will result in you being asked to leave.

 ## Discrimination and Inclusivity
-Brisbane Makerspace is an inclusive space for everyone, and the behaviours listed below are prohibited.
+We don't tolerate discriminatory behaviour ever.
 An important part of our safe space policy is respecting and using a person's correct gender pronouns and name at all times (even if they are not present).

 Behaviour that is **not tolerated at any time** incudes:
 * sexism, racism, ableism or ageism
-* homophobia/transphobia/queerphobia
+* misogyny/homophobia/transphobia/queerphobia
 * religious or political vilification
 * prejudice based on appearance, gender presentation, language ability, migration status, or class